One of our partners in Ireland introduces her eco-friendly wood stove and her initiatives to restore the lost acres of Irish forests. Here is how:

-The state-of-the-art boiler burns timber and heats the 800 square metre guesthouse, eco-lodges, glamping cabin, conference space, and equestrian centre locker room, toilets and classroom.
-The boiler itself was manufactured in Austria by HDG Bavaria GmbH and has an EU energy rating of A+.
-It has an impressive capacity for 220L of fuel in the fuel chamber and is connected to 3 large insulated storage tanks with a total capacity for 900 litres of 90° water!
+By burning wood, this state-of-the-art boiler can heat the 800 square metre guesthouse, as well as the eco lodges, the glamping hut, the meeting room, the changing room of the riding school, the toilets and even a classroom.
+The boiler itself was manufactured by HDG Bavaria GmbH in Austria and has an EU energy rating of A+.
+The fuel tank has an impressive capacity of 220 litres and is connected to 3 large insulated storage tanks which can store up to 900 litres of 90° water!

 Recovering the lost forest